amorist/awesome/README.md

 - [hetu](https://github.com/LianjiaTech/hetu) - 低代码平台, 可视化编辑器，单手打代码，解放你的双手
 - [renovate](https://github.com/renovatebot/renovate) - Universal dependency update tool that fits into your workflows.
 - [CTFNote](https://github.com/TFNS/CTFNote) - CTFNote is a collaborative tool aiming to help CTF teams to organise their work.
+- [directus](https://github.com/directus/directus) - Open-Source Data Platform — Directus wraps your new or existing SQL database with a realtime GraphQL+REST API for developers, and an intuitive admin app for non-technical users. 🐰
 - [desktop](https://github.com/desktop/desktop) - Simple collaboration from your desktop
 - [react-codemirror2](https://github.com/scniro/react-codemirror2) - Codemirror integrated components for React
 - [admin-bro](https://github.com/SoftwareBrothers/admin-bro) - AdminBro is an admin panel for apps written in node.js